jbcodeforce/aws-studies/docs/infra/storage.md

 Once versioning enabled on source and target, a bucket can be replicated in the same region (SRR) or cross regions (CRR).
 S3 replication is done on at least 3 AZs.
 One DC down does not impact S3 availability.
 The replication is done asynchronously.
 SRR is for log aggregation for example or live replication between production and test, while CRR is used for compliance and DR or replication across AWS accounts.
 Delete operations are not replicated.

 Must give proper IAM permissions to S3.
 When replication is set, only new objects are replicated.
 To replicate exiting objects use S3 Batch Replication.
+**S3 Batch Replication** provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication

 By default delete markers are not replicated by with the advanced options we can enable it.

+The **AWS S3 sync** command uses the CopyObject APIs to copy objects between S3 buckets in same region.
+The sync command lists the source and target buckets to identify objects that are in the source bucket but that aren't in the target bucket.
+The command also identifies objects in the source bucket that have different LastModified dates than the objects that are in the target bucket.
+The sync command on a versioned bucket copies only the current version of the object—previous versions aren't copied

 ### S3 Storage classes